 One of the most obvious boiler maintenance tips is also one of the most important – get it checked on a regular basis by a professional you trust.
-Ask friends and family to recommend someone they’ve used to service their boiler so you know they know what they’re doing.
+Ask friends and family to recommend an engineer they’ve used or go directly to the manufacturer so you know it’s someone you can trust.

 Not getting your boiler checked regularly makes it much more likely to break down, potentially landing you with a big repair bill.